qburst/Malayalam-Bert-Embedding/README.md

 ## Fine-tuning

 The pre-trained BERT model was further fine-tuned for a SWAG like task.
-It was trained for completing a sentence from the previous sentence and four options.
+It was trained for completing a sentence from the previous sentence and four given choices.
 This task is trained as a binary classification problem with the run_classifier.py script from https://github.com/google-research/bert.